Traveller's cheque: Usage

-Purchasing cheques for later use
+Purchasing cheques

-Travellers' cheques are sold by banks and agencies to customers for use at a later time.
+Traveller's cheques are sold by banks and agencies to customers for use at a later time.
 Upon obtaining custody of a purchased supply of traveller's cheques, the purchaser immediately signs each cheque.
 The purchaser also receives a receipt and other documentation that should be kept in a safe place other than where they carry the cheques.
-Traveller's cheques can usually be replaced if lost or stolen, assuming the owner still has the receipt issued with the purchase of the cheques showing the serial numbers allocated.
+Traveller's cheques can usually be replaced if lost or stolen by providing the receipt issued with their purchase, showing the serial numbers allocated.

-Cashing cheques
+Using cheques

-To cash a traveller's cheque to make a purchase, the purchaser would, in the presence of the payee, date and countersign the cheque in the indicated space.
+To make a purchase or cash a cheque, the purchaser, in the presence of the payee, dates and countersigns the cheque.

 Denomination and change

 Traveller's cheques are available in several currencies such as US dollars, Canadian dollars, pounds sterling, Japanese yen, Chinese yuan and euros; denominations usually being 20, 50, or 100 (× 100 for yen) of whatever currency, and are usually sold in pads of five or ten cheques, e.g., 5 × €20 for €100.
 Traveller's cheques do not expire, so unused cheques can be kept by the purchaser to spend at any time in the future.
 The purchaser of a supply of traveller's cheques effectively gives an interest-free loan to the issuer, which is why it is common for banks to sell them "commission free" to their customers.
 The commission, where it is charged, is usually 1–2% of the total face value sold.

-Any change for a purchase transaction would be given in the local currency.
+Any change for a purchase transaction would usually be given in the local currency.

 Deposit and settlement

 A payee receiving a traveller's cheque would follow its normal procedures for depositing cheques into its bank account: usually, endorsement by stamp or signature and listing the cheque and its amount on the deposit slip.
-The bank account will be credited with the amount of the cheque as with any other negotiable item submitted for clearance.

-In the United States, if the payee is equipped to process cheques electronically at point of sale (see: Check 21 Act), they would still take custody of the cheque and submit it to a financial institution, particularly to avoid any confusion on the part of the purchaser.
+Where the payee is equipped to process cheques electronically (see: US Check 21 Act), this can normally be done with traveller's cheques.